zoisite-rb/zoisite-rb/guides/source/api_app.md

 | `ActionController::Head` | Support for returning a response with no content, only headers. |

 Other plugins may add additional modules.
-You can get a list of all modules included into `ActionController::API` in the rails console:
+You can get a list of all modules included into `ActionController::API` in the zoisite console:

 ```irb
 irb> ActionController::API.ancestors - ActionController::Metal.ancestors